ONSdigital/dp-cantabular-metadata-extractor-api/devstack/README.md

 ```

 There is a nuclear option `scs-md.sh rmdocker` to aggressively remove docker instances
 etc. if you need to restart from scratch.
+This will destroy all traces of docker data
+not just this stack.

 * health.sh